lukso-network/docs/docs/learn/expert-guides/deploy-multichain-contracts.md

 );

 const numberInContractWithInit = await contractWithInit.number();
+console.log(
-console.log('The number in the initialized contract is: ', numberInContractWithInit);
+  'The number in the initialized contract is: ', numberInContractWithInit,
+);
 ```

 ### Case 3: ERC-1167 Proxy contract